Plots#

 This internally uses

-compute the angular offsets to another coordinate
+spherical_offsets_tocompute the angular offsets to another coordinate

-offset a coordinate by an angle in a direction
+directional_offset_byoffset a coordinate by an angle in a direction

-- spherical_offsets_to(tocoord)[source]¶
+- spherical_offsets_to(tocoord)[source]#

 Computes angular offsets to go from this coordinate to another.